 A good pot-soil combination for growing succulents in containers is to choose a porous terra cotta pot and a soil mix that will drain quickly.
 A general mix that works well for many succulents combines one part of organic matter with one part of sand or a gritty medium.

-Perhaps the biggest danger in growing succulents, especially in pots, is loving them too much, gardening code words for overwatering.
+Perhaps the biggest danger in growing succulents, especially in pots, is loving them too much, which is gardening code for overwatering.
 Both indoors and outdoors, succulents require little care and water.
 At most, folks might want to prune them back or take cuttings to propagate.

-Succulents are also ideal for pots and overwintering indoors because they can easily adapt to the dry humidity and lower light in most homes.
+Succulents are also ideal for pots and overwintering indoors because they can easily adapt to the dry, low humidity, and lower light levels found in most homes.

 Pests

 Succulents are generally pest-resistant.
-When there are problems, the main outdoor pests tend to be scale and aphids, while inside pests are usually fungus gnats, mealybugs, woolly aphids, and maybe spider mites.
+When problems arise, the main outdoor pests tend to be scale and aphids, while inside pests are usually fungus gnats, mealybugs, woolly aphids, and maybe spider mites.
 Neem oil or horticultural oil works well in controlling unwanted visitors in both situations.

 Source: mnn.com